Tib3rius/AutoRecon/README.md

   --only-scans-dir      Only create the "scans" directory for results.
 Other
                         directories (e.g. exploit, loot, report) will not be created.
+Default: false --custom-dir CUSTOM_DIR
+                        Create a "custom" directory (in addition to scans, exploit, loot & report)
-Default: false --heartbeat HEARTBEAT
+  --heartbeat HEARTBEAT
                         Specifies the heartbeat interval (in seconds) for task status messages.
 Default: 60